 Every year some 350 children under the age of five drown in backyard swimming pools across the U.S. Another 2,600 children are treated for near-drowning incidents in hospital emergency rooms.
-But whose responsibility is pool safety in the state of California?
+But whose responsibility is pool safety (and who can be the subject of a drowning accident lawsuit) in the state of California?

 It depends on the case.
 The burden of preventing swimming pool accidents may fall on the owner of the pool and/or the child's parent or guardian.